-Ambassador LeBaron serves as a consultant and advisor at Omnipoynt Solutions active in the practice area of international business, with an emphasis on the Middle East, especially the Arabian Gulf.
+Ambassador LeBaron serves as a Principal and senior consultant at Omnipoynt Solutions active in the practice area of international business, with an emphasis on the Middle East, especially the Arabian Gulf.

 Dr. LeBaron was the senior advisor of international business at Squire Patton Boggs LLP where he advised both U.S. and non-U.S. clients, helping clients abroad identify business and investment opportunities within the United States and assisting U.S. clients with market entry and strategic planning for MENA business activities.
 He is also the vice-chairman of Daruna Real Estate Brokerage & Development, a Qatar-based company focused on building migrant worker housing that meets all international standard.
 In October 2015, Daruna signed a $219.4 million deal to build a residential complex for 12,000 workers housed on a 150,000 square meter plot.

 He served as U.S. ambassador to the State of Qatar (2008-11) and to the Islamic Republic of Mauritania (2003-06).
 Between his ambassadorial appointments, he was the political advisor to the commander of U.S. Special Operations Command at MacDill Air Force Base in Florida.
 His earlier assignments in the diplomatic corps included deputy chief of mission in Manama, Bahrain and consul general in Dubai, U.A.E.